PrathvirajBillava95/Amazon_ELECTRA/index.md

 On a personal note, we (Prathviraj Billava and Sultan Alrowili) both learned a lot working on this Project.
 I (Prathviraj) worked on a deep learning project for the first time and since we worked on a SOTA model it was a great learning experience.
 Also, I (Prathviraj) would like to give special thanks to Sultan Alrowili, who came up with the main idea behind this  project.
 Working alongside an already experienced person like Sultan helped me understand the concepts quickly and made it easier for me to work on this project

-Overall, we explored the behavior of ELECTRA model when pre-trained will a domain specific dataset.
+Overall, we explored the behavior of ELECTRA model when pre-trained with a domain specific dataset.
 Initial analysis of our result says that the model pre-trained with domain specific dataset performs considerably better then the original model trained with generic dataset like Wikipedia.
 We are further investigating our model by finetuning it with more domain specific datasets as well as generic datasets to strengthen our hypothesis.